vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 KEY_OVERRIDE_ENABLE = no
 ```

-## Dynamic Macros
+## Macros

-Dynamic Macro's is Vials answer to both [QMK Macros](https://docs.qmk.fm/#/feature_macros) and [Dynamic Macro's](https://docs.qmk.fm/#/feature_dynamic_macros) as it allows both functionality to be configured in GUI.
+Macro's is Vials answer to both [QMK Macros](https://docs.qmk.fm/#/feature_macros) and [Dynamic Macro's](https://docs.qmk.fm/#/feature_dynamic_macros) as it allows both functionality to be configured in GUI.

-Macro's are basically the most powerful tool, and when all else fails, use one to bend your keyboard to your will.
+Macro's are basically the most powerful tool, and when all else fails, use one to bend your keyboard to your will by typing in the actions you want it to do.
+Dynamic Macro's are when you can 'record' a macro in the GUI, and assign it to a key.

 ### Configure memory usage

-By default, 16 macros can be configured in Vial.
-To reduce RAM and EEPROM usage, you can define the following in your `config.h`:
+By default, the number of available Macros are calculated from the amount of EEPROM your controller have.
+To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`:

 ```
-#define DYNAMIC_KEYMAP_MACRO_COUNT 4
+#define DYNAMIC_KEYMAP_MACRO_COUNT x
 ```

-To turn off this feature completely, and also reducing compiled firmware size, add the following line to your `keymaps/vial/rules.mk`:
+Where `x` is the number of slots you desire.

+# Number of dynamic layouts

+Vial can store several layout options for your keyboard, allowing a firmware to work with a keyboard that is configurable for example with ISO/ANSI layout etc.

+By default, Vial stores complete layouts and several options in two bytes.
+To change the avialable number of layouts, define the following in your `config.h` :

 ```
-KEY_OVERRIDE_ENABLE = no
+#define VIA_EEPROM_LAYOUT_OPTIONS_SIZE x
 ```
+Where `x` is the number of _bytes_ the layouts can use.

 # Reducing firmware size

 By default Vial enables every supported feature.
-As a result, on low-powered chips such as AVR series you might experience running out of flash memory, RAM, or EEPROM.
+As a result, on low-powered chips such as AVR series you might experience running out of flash memory (compiled size), RAM, or EEPROM.
+The compiler takes care of the file size and won't allow a compile or flash with too large size.

 ```
 quantum/dynamic_keymap.c:102:1: error: static assertion failed: "Dynamic keymaps are configured to use more EEPROM than is available."